aleshaleksey/fansys23/06-abilities.md

 **Benefits:** A character can use a buckler, "light shield" or "heavy shield" as a shield (i.e. benefit from bonus to HiT and other benefits that it may bring), and still use it to make offhand attacks as a secondary action.

+**Special:** "Bucklers" and "light shields" no longer suffer from the -4 from penalty for making offhand attacks with a weapon without the "subtle" property and is not a "light weapon".

 **Prerequisites:**

 - Proficiency with Shields.
 - ["Offhand fighting"](#offhand-fighting-i-iv) ability.

-**Special**: A character that uses a shield to make an offhand attack loses the bonus to HiT from the shield to the end of their next turn.
+**Original state**: A character that uses a shield to make an offhand attack loses the bonus to HiT from the shield to the end of their next turn.

 ___
 #### Swift Strike

-**Description**: Your strikes are so quick that your attacks of opportunity hits before the triggering action is complete.
+**Description**: Your strikes are so quick that your attacks of opportunity hit before the triggering action is complete.

 **Prerequisite**: 10 SP dice.

-**Original state**: A reaction resolves after the action that provoked it.
+**Original state**: An attack of opportunity usually usually resolves after the action that provoked it.

 ___
 #### Terrain Mastery